 HIGH RANKING LIVEABILITY.
 Sydney is placed well for liveability when measured against other cities around the world.
 In 2018, the Economist's Intelligence Unit ranked Sydney in 5th position from 140 global cities based on stability, infrastructure, education, health care and environment.
-Mercer placed Sydney in equal 10th position, with Basel, from 233 cities in their Quality of Life index.
+Mercer placed Sydney in 11th position in their Quality of Life index 2019.
 At the last Census, the ABS ranked Sydney's Ku-ring-gai, Mosman and Woollahra in the top five Australian advantaged local government areas according to relative socio-economic conditions of people and households.

-RISING POPULATION GROWTH Sydney's population growth trajectory has continued to rise each year since 2011.
-At this time annual growth was 1.2%, to now record 2.0% in June 2017.
-This equates to 101,600 more people living in Sydney this last year, to total 5.1 million.
-The ABS has projected the Sydney population to grow by a further 1.5% per annum to 2036.
+RISING POPULATION GROWTH.
+Sydney's population growth trajectory has continued to rise each year since 2011.
+At this time annual growth was 1.2%, while in June 2018 annual population growth was recorded at 1.8%.
+This equates to 93,400 more people living in Sydney this last year, or equivalent to 1,800 more per week, to total 5.23 million.
+The ABS has projected the Sydney population to grow by a further 1.6% per annum to 2041.
 CONSTRUCTION STARTS SLOWED.
 Construction starts have slowed in Sydney.
 This means much of the recently added new rental stock has the opportunity to be absorbed while developers seek finance and pre-sales before construction can begin.
 At the current rate of population growth, the NSW state government has projected that an additional 725,000 new homes will be required by 2036, so this lull in construction can only be short-lived in order to meet this demand.
 WEALTH FLOWS.

-The total wealth of Sydney High-Net-Worth individuals (HNWIs) continues to rise.
-According to New World Wealth, Sydney outstripped the benchmark of 1,000 net inflow of HNWIs in 2017; taking up a significant portion of the Australian 10,000 new HNWIs each year.
-This is someone with net worth of US\$1 million, excluding their primary residence.
-Australia remains the top country ranked by HNWI net inflow for the third consecutive year.
+The total wealth of Sydney high-net-worth individuals (HNWIs) continues to rise.
+According to GlobalData WealthInsight, the number of HNWIs - those with a net worth of more than US\$1 million, excluding their primary residence - is expected to grow by 21% from 2018 to 2023, to reach a total of 116,049 in Sydney.
+Over the past five years four millionaires were created every day in Sydney, this is expected to rise to 11 millionaires per day over the next five years.
+In 2018, the number of ultra- high-net-worth individuals (UHNWIs) grew by 4%, to 875, and projected to rise another 20% over the next five years - when Sydney will exceed 1,000 ultra-wealthy people by 2023.
 RELATIVE VALUE TO OTHER GLOBAL CITIES.

-As the number of HNWIs rise, Sydney prime property prices continue to show strength growing 5.7% in the year ending June 2018.
+As wealth creation continues, Sydney prime property prices continue to show strength growing 2.4% in the year ending March 2019.
 Knight Frank considers prime property to be the most desirable and most expensive property in a given location, generally defined as the top 5% of each market by value.
 The other factor to consider is the global value proposition.
-In Sydney, US\$1m can buy 50 sqm of prime property in June 2018, while by comparison in Monaco, only 16 sqm can be purchased, 22 sqm in Hong Kong, 29 sqm in London and 30 sqm in New York.
+In Sydney, at the end of 2018, US\$1m could buy 52 sqm of prime property, while in Monaco, only 16 sqm could be purchased.
+At the same time, 22 sqm in Hong Kong and 31 sqm in both London and New York.

-Knight Frank Residential Research provides strategic advice, consultancy services and forecasting to a wide range of clients worldwide including developers, investors, funding organisations, corporate institutions and the public sector.
-All our clients recognise the need for expert independent advice customised to their specific needs.

-RECENT MARKET-LEADING RESEARCH PUBLICATIONS

-Focus On Melbourne Q4 2018

-Focus On Brisbane Q4 2018

-Focus On Perth Q4 2018

-Focus On Gold Coast Q4 2018

-Branded Residences Report 2019

-Australian Residential Review 2018

-Australian Prime Residential Review 2018

-The Wealth Report 2018

-Knight Frank Research Reports are available at KnightFrank.com.au/Research
+Source: Knight Frank Research

-Important Notice

-© Knight Frank Australia Pty Ltd 2018 - This report is published for general information only and not to be relied upon in any way.
-Although high standards have been used in the preparation of the information, analysis, views and projections presented in this report, no responsibility or liability whatsoever can be accepted by Knight Frank Australia Pty Ltd for any loss or damage resultant from any use of, reliance on or reference to the contents of this document.
-As a general report, this material does not necessarily represent the view of Knight Frank Australia Pty Ltd in relation to particular properties or projects.
-Reproduction of this report in whole or in part is not allowed without prior written approval of Knight Frank Australia Pty Ltd to the form and content within which it appears.